Jind district: Jind Fort

+Zafargarh Fort

+Zafargarh Fort (Quilla Jafargarh), built as a security post by rulers of Jind State, now lies in ruin and except the boundary wall of the fort the rest of the building has been destroyed.
+It lies south of Julana few meters southeast of the intersection of Jind-Rohtak NH-352 and NH-152D Trans-Haryana Expressway.
+In 2025, Haryana government announced a INR 95 crore restoration plan for upgrade of 20 monuments across the state including the Jind Fort and Zafargarh Fort.

 Post-Independence after 1947

+After Independence, Jind and Patiala States were merged into the Indian Union on 15 July 1948, the Jind Tahsil of Jind State and mostly Narwana Tahsil of Patiala State were reorganized to form two new tahsils: Jind and Narwana in Sangrur district, which became part of the newly formed Patiala and East Punjab States Union (PEPSU).

-After independence, Jind State was merged with the Indian union and the territory of the present district became part of Sangrur district of Patiala and East Punjab States Union on 15 July 1948.
-At the time of its creation of Haryana state on 1 November 1966, Sangrur district was bifurcated and its Jind and Narwana tehsils were merged to form Jind district, one of the seven districts of the newly formed state.
-Jind tehsil was bifurcated to two tehsils: Jind and Safidon in 1966.
+During the reorganization of Punjab on 1 November 1966, Sangrur district was divided, and the Jind and Narwana tahsils were transferred to the newly created state of Haryana.
+These tahsils were combined to form the new Jind district, one of the seven original districts of Haryana.
+In 1967, Jind Tahsil was further split into two separate tahsils: Jind and Safidon.

+In January 1973, 54 villages were transferred from Kaithal Tahsil of Karnal district to Jind district—43 to Jind, 5 to Safidon, and 6 to Narwana Tahsil.
+In 1974, the village of Barsola was also added to Jind Tahsil from Hansi Tahsil in Hisar district.

 Divisions

 The district comprises three sub-divisions: Jind, Narwana and Safidon.
 Jind sub-division is further divided into three tehsils: Jind, Julana and Alewa (sub-tehsil).
 Narwana sub-division is further divided into two tehsils: Narwana and Uchana (sub-tehsil), and Safidon sub-division is also divided into two tehsils: Safidon and Pillu-Khera (sub-tehsil).

 There are five Vidhan Sabha constituencies in this district: Jind, Julana, Safidon, Uchana Kalan and Narwana.
 Jind, Julana and Safidon are part of Sonipat Lok Sabha constituency.
 Narwana and Uchana Kalan are part of Sirsa and Hisar Lok Sabha constituencies respectively.

 Jind town, the administrative headquarters, has an Arjun stadium, milk plant, cattle feed plant, and a large grain market.
 There are facilities for stay at PWD rest house, canal rest house, and market committee rest house.
 The town is well provided with schools, colleges, hospitals, and other basic amenities.
 Jind is noted for its numerous temples sacred to the worship of Shiva.
 Tradition assigns the settlement of the town to the Mahabharat period.
 Rani Talab is the major tourist attraction and Pandu-Pidara and Ramrai are the main devotional places attracting devotees for Amaavas bath.